Want to see one of the most beautiful cities in Spain and the city with the largest number of World Heritage Sites in the world? Head to Cordoba Spain

 BUDGET: Mayflowers Hostel – is a beautiful hostel with a superb location in the heart of Cordoba and within walking distance of main tourist attractions.

-MID-RANGE: Hacienda Posada de Vallina – is a fabulous 3-star hotel in the Jewish Quarter and with easy access to the most famous sites in Cordoba.
+MID-RANGE: Hacienda Posada de Vallina – is a fabulous 3-star hotel in the Jewish Quarter with easy access to the most famous sites in Cordoba.

 UPSCALE: Las Casas de la Judería de Córdoba – is a superb palace-like 4-star hotel with beautiful rooms and courtyards in the center of Cordoba.

-THINGS TO DO IN CORDOBA SPAIN
+20 BEST THINGS TO DO IN CORDOBA SPAIN

 The Historic Center of Cordoba is a UNESCO World Heritage Site